Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bentleigh East among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Bentleigh East averaged approximately 229 new dwelling approvals per year over the past five financial years, totalling an estimated 1,149 homes.
-As of FY-26169 approvals have been recorded.
-Between FY-21 and FY-25, an average of 1.6 new residents was associated with each dwelling constructed.
-This suggests a balanced supply and demand dynamic, maintaining stable market conditions.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Bentleigh East has averaged approximately 229 new dwelling approvals per year over the past five financial years.
+This totals an estimated 1,149 homes.
+So far in FY-26169 approvals have been recorded.
+On average, between FY-21 and FY-25, each constructed dwelling has accommodated about 1.6 new residents per year.

 Frequently Asked Questions - Development